Dr Lewys Jones FRMS MInstP

 Jean O Brien

-Jean is a second year undergraduate student studying theoretical physics in Trinity.
+Jean is a third year undergraduate student studying theoretical physics in Trinity.
 In 2018 she completed a summer research project entitled "Sample Preparation for Transmission Electron Microscopy" as part of the Ultramicroscopy group.
 She is a recipient of the Naughton Scholarship and the Laidlaw Scholarship and is currently researching microplastics in the environment in Ireland as part of the Lailaw programme.
 Her project involves five weeks of research in the summer of 2019 and a further five weeks of research in the summer of 2020, after which she will produce a final report and poster.